BscherpingGitHub/School_District_Analysis/README.md

 There were small changes in the 4 criteria’s:
 1. Scores by grade; went down .2% for passing math and .1% for passing reading.
 2. Scores by school spending; went down .1% for passing reading and .1% for overall percentage.
-3. Scores by school size; the medium school size when down .1% for passing reading.
+3. Scores by school size; the medium school size went down .1% for passing reading.
-4. Scores by school type; the school type charter when down .01% for passing math, .04% for passing reading, and .04% for overall percentage. <br/>
+4. Scores by school type; the school type charter went down .01% for passing math, .04% for passing reading, and .04% for overall percentage. <br/>
 Each of these changes were very small.
 I had to format the code for extra decimal places to find differences.
-The reason for small changes is due to the amount of data affected.
-We are only affecting around 450 of 39,000 students.
+The reason for small changes is due to the amount of data impacted.
+We are only impacting around 450 of 39,000 students.
 This small number will only change the data a small amount which is why I had to change the format.
-The only big change was when we included the na students in the total students while including the na status on passing reading and math.
+The only big change was when we included the NaN students in the total students while including the NaN status on passing reading and math.

 Orgininal school summary: <br/>
 ![summaryorig](Resources/summaryorig.png)<br/>
-School summary with Na and Na students included: <br/>
+School summary with NaN students included in total student count: <br/>
 ![summarywithna](Resources/summarywithna.png)<br/>

+The NaN value is bascially 0 causing the percentages to drop which is represented in the data above.